 The Reasons Fund Companies Create Mutual Fund Families

-It may seem somewhat inefficient to create multiple mutual funds but the idea of a mutual fund family is really sound.
+It may seem somewhat inefficient to create multiple mutual funds, but the idea of a mutual fund family is really sound.
 For example, if all I did all day was sit in a room and value companies, running multiple mutual funds wouldn't take much more effort than running a single mutual fund because my buy and sell decisions could be based on the type of stock or other security I'm examining.
-An illustration may help.

 Imagine that I run four different mutual funds for a major mutual fund family.
 These are:

 - The Vice Fund (alcohol, tobacco, gambling, and defense stocks)

 - Blue Chip Dividend Fund (companies with high dividends and strong balance sheets)

 - International Value Fund (companies that are undervalued and located outside of the United States)

 - High-Quality Intermediate Corporate Bond Fund (bonds of highly rated corporations)

 If I'm reading the report of a company like Diageo—owner of many popular beer and liquor brands— and it were undervalued at the time, I might be able to put in buy orders for the first three funds.
 That's because it would be appropriate to have the company included in the vice fund, the blue chip dividend fund, and the international value fund.
 However, if I'm reading the report of a company like Berkshire Hathaway, it wouldn't qualify for any of the funds because it isn't a vice stock, it doesn't pay a dividend, and it isn't based overseas.

 The advantage of this is that it allows the individual shareholder to decide for himself or herself the type of assets that are most appropriate for his or her portfolio.
 Large mutual fund companies such as Vanguard and Fidelity have dozens of funds in the mutual fund family covering nearly every possible asset class, asset allocation, and investment strategy you can imagine.